-Finally, on May 6, 2015, the Gallery of Modern Art in Palazzo Pitti, has inaugurated the new multi-sensory path "Form and matter through touch", with 10 sculptures intended for tactile reading.
+The Gallery of Modern Art in Palazzo Pitti offers a multi-sensory path "Form and matter through touch", with 10 sculptures intended for tactile reading.
 A path designed not only for the visually impaired but also for children.
-The selected works are masterpieces by artists such as Giovanni Dupré, Vincenzo Gemito and Adriano Cecioni, made with different materials and evidence of the development of sculpture from the nineteenth century to the early decades of the twentieth century.
-Special audio guides and fact sheets in Braille or large print complete the route.
+The selected works are masterpieces by artists such as Antonio Canova, Giovanni Dupré, Vincenzo Gemito and Adriano Cecioni, made with different materials and evidence of the development of sculpture from the nineteenth century to the early decades of the twentieth century.
+Special audio guides and fact sheets in braille or large print complete the route.

 As for Florence’s other museums, these are the ongoing special projects:

 Bargello National Museum offers a tactile path dedicated to 16th-century sculptures.